How to find the best deals on student travel insurance

-- Medical cover of at least £2 million – this might sound like a lot, but when you consider that an over night in a US hospital alone costs almost $4,287 (we love you, NHS!) you'll understand that this sort of coverage is pretty crucial
+- Medical cover of at least £2 million – This might sound like a lot, but when you consider that an overnight stay in a US hospital could cost around $4,000 or £3,120 (we love you, NHS), you'll understand that this sort of coverage is pretty crucial

-- £250 in case of loss of cash – it's hard to find a policy that will dish out much more than this amount when it comes to loss of cash, essentially because carrying large wads of cash around with you isn't very smart, is it?
-Therefore, the trick is not to carry around much hard cash whenever possible.
-Bet you weren't expecting that one!
+- £250 in case of loss of cash – It's hard to find a policy that will dish out much more than this amount when it comes to loss of cash, essentially because carrying large wads of cash around with you isn't too smart.
 Grab yourself a decent credit card or debit card that doesn't impose charges on international withdrawals, so you can dip in as many times as you need to.

-Any policies offering less than this aren't really advised, and just bear in mind that shelling out just an extra couple of quid on your policy could save you thousands if the worst case scenario is to occur.
+Any policies offering less than this aren't really advised, and bear in mind that shelling out just an extra couple of quid on your policy could save you thousands if the worst case scenario happened.

 Here are a few things that insurance companies will be quite strict about:

 - Most policies won't cover you if you've been drinking alcohol or taking illegal drugs.
-If you're planning to do a lot of partying while you're away, you'll need to take extra care.
-If you injure yourself whilst drunk, medical staff will have to disclose this in your hospital records meaning it could prevent you from being able to make a claim for medical costs
+If you're planning to party a lot while you're away, you'll need to take extra care.
+If you injure yourself whilst drunk, medical staff will have to disclose this in your hospital records, and this could prevent you from being able to make a claim for medical costs

 - Existing health conditions can seriously affect whether your insurance provider will pay out or not, so if you do have any, make sure that you declare them when you're buying your insurance.
 Honesty goes a long way in this game!

-- If you wait around and don't report your situation quick enough (usually within 24 hours) it may void the claim, so stop your sunbathing routine for two minutes and make that call!
+- If you wait around and don't report your situation quickly enough (usually within 24 hours) it may void the claim, so stop your sunbathing routine for two minutes and make that call

-- If you contract a tropical disease that you should've been vaccinated for before arriving this could prevent you from be able to claim – do your research!
+- If you contract a tropical disease that you should've been vaccinated for before arriving, this could prevent you from being able to claim

-- If you have an accident as a result of not taking a relevant safety precaution like wearing your seatbelt or a helmet this could void your claim.
-Break your neck falling out of a hammock, however, and you're fully covered!
+- If you have an accident as a result of not taking a relevant safety precaution like wearing your seatbelt or a helmet, this could also void your claim.
+Break your neck falling out of a hammock, however, and you're fully covered

 It's also worth noting that driving abroad isn't normally covered by travel insurance (although sometimes it can be so it's worth checking out).

-If you plan to drive when on holiday, you might be able to get cover through your car insurance provider.
-Try checking with them first!
+If you do plan to drive when on holiday, you might be able to get cover through your car insurance provider.
+Try checking with them first.

-Most insurance companies offer a 24-hour hotline, and this is because it's normally required that you file your claim within 24 hours.
+Most insurance companies offer a 24-hour hotline because it's normally required that you file your claim within 24 hours.

-Before you call them, make sure you think carefully about the situation and write down the specifics so you can provide any details they ask for.
+Before you call them, think carefully about the situation and write down the specifics so you can provide any details they ask for.